-The Mail Settings control the configuration of the sendmail mail server or, if Post.Office is installed, will take the user to the Post.Office administration screen.
+The Mail Settings control the configuration of Apple's in-place Sendmail or Postfix mail server or, if Tenon's Post.Office is installed, will take the user to the Post.Office administration screen.
 Clicking on the Mail Settings button in the Administration Server home page will bring up the Mail Settings screens.